manoelcampos/xml2lua/README.md

 - testxml.lua: Command line test tool
 - pretty.lua: Lua pretty printer [23/02/2001 jcw@equi4.com]

-Most of the modules are relatively well documented in the source - the key ones are 'xml.lua' & 'handler.lua'.
-The 'testxml.lua' utility is also useful for testing the modules.

-This is all being released a bit earlier than I would have liked due to all the current XML related activity on lua-l and as a result isnt quite as well packaged/docuemnted as I would like.
-I will be working on fixing this asp.

 How to use
 ----------
 A simplified example which parses an XML directly from a string is presented below: